 - 1,3-dichloropropene (Telone II) and 1,3-dichloropropene + chloropicrin (Telone C-17, Telone C-35)-Preplant soil fumigants.

 - azadirachtin + pyrethrins (Azera) at 0.0125 to 0.025 lb ai/a, and up to 0.044 lb ai/a under extremely heavy infestation.
 Dilution in a minimum of 30 gal of water per acre is recommended for conventional equipment.
 May be applied by air at the rate of 0.0125 to 0.025 lb ai/a in a minimum of 25 gal of water.
-Do not repeat more than every 5-7 days.
+Do not repeat more than every 5 to 7 days.
 OMRI-listed for organic use.

 - pyrethrins (Lynx EC 1.4, Lynx EC 5.0, PyGanic EC 1.4, Tersus)-See label for rates.
+PHI 0 days.
 REI 12 hr.
-PHI 0 days.
 Some formulations are OMRI-listed for organic use.